Algae, the Wonder Plant

-As you're blocking out light; eliminate nitrates; the plant's source of food.
-This can be done by increasing the amount of water changes in your routine.
-Water treatments that converts nitrates; actually convert them to a safer form; but algae can still feed from the converted nitrates.
-Nitrates must be removed by means of fresh water changes, but do so gradually.
+Water treatments convert nitrates to a safer form, but algae can still feed from the converted nitrates.
+Unless you have a thick lining of algae, nitrates must be removed by means of fresh water changes, but do so gradually.
 When you remove nitrates from the water, you're also removing ammonia; the food source for beneficial bacteria.
 Just because we can't measure ammonia, doesn't mean it's not present.
-The toxin is converted as it's being produced.
+The toxin is being converted as it's being produced.

 Algae is either green or brown in color.
-It appears darker brown when submerged beneath water, but at the top of the water line you may notice it's much greener being exposed to fresh air.
+It appears darker brown when submerged beneath water, but at the top of the water line you may notice it's much greener being closer to the light

 - What color is algae?

-If the algae in your tank or pond is any color except for green or brown; eliminate it by performing the salt treatment, but in order to eliminate it permanently, a healthy ecosystem must be created.
-Increase oxygen levels by increasing surface action.
+If the algae in your tank or pond is any color except green or brown; eliminate it by performing the salt treatment, but in order to eliminate it permanently, a healthy ecosystem must be created.
+Increase oxygen levels by increasing water movement in your goldfish house.
 Harmful bacteria cannot tolerate heavily oxygenated water.

 Some of these rare forms of bacteria require intense lighting for extended periods of time.
 This is why they are more commonly found in warmer regions.
+Remove artificial light source, and lower water temperature temporarily.
 Check for phosphates in tap water.
 Some of these forms thrive in water high in this mineral or chemical form; either one.